terraframe/Runway-SDK/pages/mydoc/mydoc_metadata_mdattr_intro.md

 ## Overview

-MdAttributes cannot exist without an associated MdClass.
+MdAttributes are attributes on an MdClass therefore they cannot exist without an associated MdClass.

 ## The Hierarchy